G. Gordon Liddy, undercover operative convicted in Watergate scandal, dies at 90

 At the same time, he was viewed by his superiors as “a little nuts,” in Nixon’s phrase.
 “I mean, he just isn’t well screwed on, is he?” the president complained to chief of staff H.R.
 Haldeman a week after the break-in.

 With his intense stare, cannonball head, bristling mustache and machine-gun style of speaking, Liddy looked like the archetypal bad guys he later depicted in television shows including “Miami Vice.”
-His friend and fellow Watergate conspirator, the late Howard Hunt, described him as “a wired, wisecracking extrovert who seemed as if he might be a candidate for decaffeinated coffee.”
+His friend and fellow Watergate conspirator E. Howard Hunt described him as “a wired, wisecracking extrovert who seemed as if he might be a candidate for decaffeinated coffee.”

 Liddy often boasted of his transformation “from a puny, fearful boy to a strong, fearless man” through a regime of intense exercise and physical bravado such as eating rats and holding his hand over a candle until the flesh burned.